SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 	successful, the center of the resulting match object is the click point.

 *	**M**: *match:* a :py:class:`match <Match>` object from a previous find operation.
-If the match has a target specified it is used as the click point, otherwise the center of the matches rectangle.
+If the match has a target specified it is used as the click point, otherwise the center of the match's rectangle.

 *	**R**: *region:* a :py:class:`region <Region>` object whose center is used as click point.